 Two Nimitz-class aircraft carriers, USS George Washington (CVN 73) and USS John C Stennis (CVN 74), are currently undergoing mid-life refuelling complex overhauls at the Huntington Ingalls Industries (HII) Newport News Shipbuilding yard.
 The overhauls are expected to allow the vessels to remain in service for another 25 years.

 The 332.8m-long supercarrier features a 4.5-acre flight deck capable of carrying more than 60 aircraft.
 Each ship towers 20 stories above the water and can accommodate 3,000 to 3,200 ship’s company, 1,500 air wing and 500 other crew.

-Nimitz Class is powered by two nuclear reactors, providing a maximum speed of more than 30k.
+The Nimitz class is powered by two nuclear reactors, providing a maximum speed of more than 30k.
 Sea Sparrow missiles, Phalanx CIWS and RAMs mounted on board the vessel defend against potential threats.
-The ships in Nimitz Class will be replaced by the Gerald R Ford Class (CVN 78) next-generation aircraft carriers when they reach the end of their life.
+The ships in Nimitz class will be replaced by the Gerald R Ford-class (CVN 78) next-generation aircraft carriers when they reach the end of their life.

 HMS Queen Elizabeth completed a seven-month maiden operational deployment as the leading vessel of the Carrier Strike Group 21 (CSG21) in December 2021, sailing across three oceans and five seas.

 HMS Prince of Wales served as the NATO command ship throughout the Cold Response exercise held in Norway between March and April 2022.